Randomizing hypergraphs preserving degree correlation and local clustering: Reference models for hypergraphs --- hyper -series

 In this section, we describe generation of bipartite graphs using the hyper $dK$-series with $d_v \in \{0, 1\}$ and $d_e \in \{0, 1\}$.
 We distinguish between the original bipartite graph, denoted by $G = (V, E, \mathcal{E})$, and the bipartite graph produced by the hyper $dK$-series, denoted by $\tilde{G} = (V, E, \tilde{\mathcal{E}})$.
 We allow $\tilde{G}$ to have multiple edges between nodes and hyperedges and to have multiple connected components, which are allowed in previous studies as well \cite{latapy, newman2001}.
+We define a component of a bipartite graph as any of its maximal subgraphs in which any two nodes are connected to each other by a path within the subgraph.
 Our algorithm of the hyper $dK$-series starts with a bipartite graph with $N$ nodes, $M$ hyperedges, and no edge.

 When $(d_v, d_e) = (0, 0)$, we sequentially add edges to construct $\tilde{G}$ as follows.
 We select a node uniformly randomly, i.e., with probability $1/N$ and a hyperedge uniformly at random, i.e., with probability $1/M$, and connect them (Fig. \ref{model_stub}(b)).
 We repeat this procedure $\mathcal{M}$ times.
 The generated bipartite graph has $N$ nodes, $M$ hyperedges, and $\mathcal{M}$ edges, and hence preserves the average nodal degree and the average size of the hyperedge.
 When $(d_v, d_e) = (1,0)$, we first attach $k_i$ half-edges to each node $v_i$ (Fig. \ref{model_stub}(c)).
 Then, we connect each of the $\mathcal{M}$ half-edges to a hyperedge chosen uniformly at random, i.e., with probability $1/M$.
 The case of $(d_v, d_e) = (0, 1)$ is parallel to that of $(d_v, d_e) = (1,0)$.
 Specifically, we first attach $s_j$ half-edges to each hyperedge $e_j$ (Fig. \ref{model_stub}(d)) and then connect each of the $\mathcal{M}$ half-edges to a node chosen uniformly at random, i.e., with probability $1/N$.
 When $(d_v, d_e) = (1,1)$, we first attach $k_i$ half-edges to each node $v_i$ and $s_j$ half-edges to each hyperedge $e_j$ (Fig. \ref{model_stub}(e)).
 Then, we select a free (i.e., yet available) half-edge attached to a node and a free half-edge attached to a hyperedge uniformly at random and connect them to create a hyperedge.
 We repeat these steps until we exhaust all the free half-edges.